openhab/openhab-docs/developers/bindings/index.md

 Please note that for actions not related to Things you will instead implement an `ActionHandler` as described in the developing [Module Types](../module-types/) chapter.

 You start things off by implementing `ThingActions` and annotate your class with `@ThingActionsScope`.
-The scope name should be the binding name, but it can also be bindingname-xxx when you need several scopes (for different thing types).
+The scope name should be the binding name.
+There is a limitation that **only one `ThingActions` class with the same scope per thing type** is allowed, so if you need to provide several `ThingActions` classes for a single thing type, you can append a `-xxx` to the scope names.
 Since a new service is required for each thing, the component needs to be a `PROTOTYPE`:

 ```java